 Super heavyweight fleeces also offer hoods, but they’re of the cozy variety.
 Not form-fitting at all, these fleece hoods are oversized, incredibly soft, and can be found running amok on college campuses.

 When you decide to get (or not get) a hood, think about the rest of your layering system.
 Will it be redundant?
 Do you like beanies more?
 Will it be uncomfortable under your rain shell hood when the storms pour overhead?
-In general I use hood-less fleeces because I like beanies, and have hooded down or synthetic jackets.

 Some Fleece Jackets Have Elastic